Bruins goaltender Linus Ullmark scores into empty net

 VANCOUVER, British Columbia (AP) — Goaltender Linus Ullmark scored into an empty net in the final minute and the NHL-leading Boston Bruins beat the Vancouver Canucks 3-1 on Saturday might for their sixth straight victory.

-Ullmark made a save and fired a high wrist shot the length of the ice.
+Ullmark made a save and fired a high wrist shot the length of the ice to become the 13th goalie in NHL history to score a goal — and the eighth to actually shoot the puck into the net.

+“It’s one of the dreams I always had that I wanted to score a goal and now I had the opportunity,” Ullmark said.
+“I tried it at the Winter Classic, didn’t really make it and now everything came together.”

 Defenseman Hampus Lindholm and Brad Marchand had first-period goals for the Bruins, and Ullmark made 26 saves.